open-telemetry/opentelemetry-java/exporters/jaeger_thrift/README.md

 The Jaeger Thrift span exporter can be configured programmatically.

-An example of simple Jaeger gRPC exporter initialization.
-In this case spans will be sent to a Jaeger gRPC endpoint running on `localhost`:
+An example of simple Jaeger Thrift exporter initialization.
+In this case spans will be sent to a Jaeger Thrift endpoint running on `localhost`:

 ```java
 JaegerThriftSpanExporter exporter =